devgateway/www.developmentgateway.org/blog_posts/2016-10-24-open-public-useful-government.md

 The result of all this technical development?
 A [government-owned tool](http://neda.developmentgateway.org/#/map/tools?_k=w19mta) that allows users to visualize and analyze both government and development partner-funded projects.
 We hope that this portal provides government agencies a new way to monitor projects through GIS and data visualization, and serves as a resource for data-driven prioritization and decision-making; and that it provides the public with transparent and accessible information, providing a complete picture of government and development partner activities in-country.

-*GIS Portal Team: Liliana Mercado, Sebastian Dimunzio, Mauricio Bertoli, Llanco Talamantes, Marina Baralo, Josh Powell, and Vanessa Goas*
+*GIS Portal Team: Liliana Mercado, Sebastian Dimunzio, Mauricio Bertoli, Llanco Talamantes, Marina Baralo, Josh Powell, Vanessa Goas, and Daniel Oliva Bianco.*